ducko-edits/marvel-unite/season1.md

 | 9 | From Both Sides | Chaos ensues as Loki makes his way to Earth, and the Avengers initiative officially comes together. |
 | 10 | Battle of New York | The Avengers fight against Loki in this show-stopping season finale. |

+* * *

+##Changelog

+8/8/2024 - Fixed hanging frame in S01E01, only affects 1080p versions.
+Probably not worth re-downloading if you already have the previous Redux version.
+8/5/2024 - Redux release